AurelioDeRosa/audero-sticky/README.md

 ## Methods

-Sticky.js provides the methods described in the following sections.
+Audero Sticky provides the methods described in the following sections.

 ### `Sticky.isFeatureSupported()`